fleetdm/fleet/articles/the-future-of-device-management-ep6.md

 Listen to the episode on [Apple](https://podcasts.apple.com/us/podcast/ep-6-whitney-champion-scaling-infrastructure-automation/id1641183838?i=1000580448335), [Spotify](https://open.spotify.com/episode/4ywwvk1vSj0ENhrAg4k1Ii?si=w6dg7PlsQ0CqTQQXQb7RTQ), or [PodBean](https://www.podbean.com/ew/pb-z3dhr-12ced49)

-Whitney is a co-founder and the lead architect at Recon InfoSec.
+Whitney Champion is a co-founder and the lead architect at Recon InfoSec.
 She has extensive experience in large-scale infrastructure automation and orchestration in both the private and public sector.
-She builds and maintains the security stack that powers Recon’s MDR services and their network defense range, which powers their NDR training and OpenSOC.io.
-Listen in to today's episode to learn how Whitney got her start in cybersecurity, and how open source tools can help lay the foundation for better security infrastructure.
+She builds and maintains the security stack that powers Recon’s MDR services and their network defense range, which supports their NDR training and OpenSOC.io.
+In this episode, Whitney discusses how she got her start in cybersecurity and how open source tools can help lay the foundation for better security infrastructure.

 ### Topics discussed: